dominicprior/LLM-notes/OTHER_STUFF.md

 instructions, the LM will learn to follow instructions and do so even for unseen tasks.

 It doesn't explain what the training is :(

+# Strengths

++ Huge general knowledge.

++ Perfect grammar.

++ Can generate an essay far quicker than a human.

++ Can follow the thread of a conversation.